Sunday, November 06, 2011

 Dochuk suggests that because these western southerners did not live at the center of the South, their memory of the Civil War was not so pointedly tragic.
 From a younger, less-settled part of the country than their cousins in the Upper and Deep South, they represented a culture that was forward-looking and optimistic.
 Upon moving west to California, they sought first to find good jobs and to establish strong churches in communities that would reflect their values and way of life.
 Dochuk points to the example of Bell Gardens, California in the 1930s, called by critics "Billy Goat Acres."
 Here was a place where recent arrivals from the South could find cheap housing close to local industry, a place where a person could keep chickens and raise a decent-sized garden.

 "Yearning for familiarity" (a great phrase), these transplants naturally planted churches.
-They soon discovered that, living in such close proximity to one another and bound together by a common political, social, and religious outlook, what sprang up among them was a strong sense of belonging.
+They soon discovered that living in such close proximity to one another and bound together by a common political, social, and religious outlook, what sprang up among them was a strong sense of belonging.
 But they also discovered that the same favorable economic and labor environment was just as available to other types of people as well.
-So it was up to the evangelicals to convert their neighbors in California, to save the lost of the world, which was now very close by.
+So, it was up to the evangelicals to convert their neighbors in California, to save the lost of the world, which was now very close by.

 So much for my overview of the Introduction and Chapter 1.
 The first thing I want to add is that my summary doesn't read nearly as well as the book itself.
 For the sake of brevity, I've left out almost all of the author's interesting details.
 But they are what make the journey of discovery in his description so enjoyable.

-I have only one minor criticism of the book to this point: I think that Dochuk tends to overplay the idea that evangelicals from the South saw themselves as missionaries to Southern California.
+I have only one minor criticism of the book to this point: I think Dochuk tends to overplay the idea that evangelicals from the South saw themselves as missionaries to Southern California.
 Observation and experience suggest that why a family moves and why they say they moved are sometimes two very different stories.
 Oftentimes, this is a matter of the family making the most of a less-than-desirable situation, and telling the version of the story that is most easy to live with, playing up the good that emerges in the new place.
 Dochuk suggests that the Grapes of Wrath view of southern migration to California doesn't represent the historical truth very well.
 Of course he's right about that.
 On the other hand, I don't think it was missionary zeal that led people like Okies to places like Bell Gardens.
 The evidence seems to suggest that it was hardship at home and the promise of a better life in California.
 Is there any evidence, for example, that southerners moved to California for the same kinds of reasons that members of the Churches of Christ moved to the Northeast in the Exodus Movement of the 1960s?
 I haven't seen any evidence for that so far.
 This is not to discount the real impact of these southerners.
 My only quibble is that I don't think there's a strong connection between why they moved to California and the religious and political influence they had once they got there.

 1 comment: